theoddora/Interview_Prep/System Design/01_Communication.md

 to the client with a status code that signals that the product already exists.
-But then the client would have to deal with this case differently than if it had received a successful response for the first POST request (201 Created).
+But then the client would have to deal with this case differently than if it had received a successful response for the first POST request (*201 Created*).
 So ideally, the server should return the same response that it would have returned for the very first request.

 When in doubt, it’s helpful to follow the principle of least astonishment.

-To summarize, an idempotent API makes it a lot easier to imple- ment clients that are robust to failures, since they can assume that requests can be retried on failure without worrying about all the possible edge cases.
+To summarize, an idempotent API makes it a lot easier to implement clients that are robust to failures, since they can assume that requests can be retried on failure without worrying about all the possible edge cases.